codedogfish/rails-in-action/README.md

 Just a demo or test app

 ## ror
-The book 'Ruby on Rails in action' and some online tutorials.
+The book 'Ruby on Rails in action'

+## ol
+Some online tutorials

 ## meta
 The book 'Ruby Meta Programing'.